Setting up Google OR-Tools for Waste Collection Route Optimization & Compliance Logging

 if solution:

-manifest = extract_compliance_manifest(solution)
+manifest = extract_compliance_manifest(routing, manager, solution)

 logger.info(json.dumps({"event": "route_optimized", "payload": manifest}))